tlgkccampbell/code-ca65/README.md

 ![Syntax Highlighting](images/highlighting.png)

-Also provided are several problem matchers for parsing the results of compiling and linking assembly files:
+This extension automatically registers build tasks for 6502 and 65816 assembly files which invoke `cl65` on the file currently being edited.
+If you have one or more [memory map configuration files](https://www.cc65.org/doc/ld65-5.html) in your workspace folder with the `.cfg` extension, a task will be created for each of them in addition to the default task, which does not specify a configuration file.

+If you want to create custom build tasks, this extension contributes the following problem matchers:

 * `cl65`
 * `ld65`
 * `ld65-config`
 * `ld65-unresolved`

-You can use these problem matchers in `task.json` using the normal syntax:
+You can use these problem matchers in `task.json` using the normal syntax.

 ```json
 {